-Cancer of the Mouth and Throat: Cancer of the mouth and throat may look like an ulcer or a sore on the tongue, lips, inside lining of the cheeks, and other structures.
+Cancer of the mouth and throat may look like an ulcer or a sore on the tongue, lips, inside lining of the cheeks, and other structures.
 Tobacco use, sun exposure, and human papillomavirus (HPV) are just some risk factors for mouth and throat cancer.
 Treatment may include surgery, chemotherapy, radiation, and targeted therapy.
 The prognosis of mouth and throat cancer depends on many factors.

 Expert Views and News

 - Diabetes May Raise Risk for Head and Neck Cancer

 - Drug Determines Extent and Severity of Cancer

 - Coffee May Lower Risk of Dying From Oral Cancers

 - Michael Douglas: Throat Cancer Survivor

 - Smoking May Worsen Cancer Pain